YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 then make it difficult to mount the partition on a different GNU/Linux system for recovery.
 I have run into this issue several times in the past.

-Only vanilla `e2fsprogs` should be used in and even then, bleeding edge features should be disabled by default (for example, the `metadata_csum_seed` feature in current `ext4`).
+Only vanilla `e2fsprogs` should be used in the distribution installer and even then, bleeding edge features should be disabled by default (for example, the `metadata_csum_seed` feature in current `ext4`).

 If bleeding edge features are *truly* needed, the user can manually enable them.
 If non-standard filesystem features are *truly* needed, they can be provided by